Personal Independence Payment

 - because you turn 16

-- if you’re invited to claim Personal Independence Payment by the DWP.
+- if you’re invited to claim Personal Independence Payment by the Department of Work and Pensions (DWP) or the Disability and Carer's Service (DCS) in Northern Ireland.

 If you’re already getting Personal Independence Payment, but not at the enhanced rate and become terminally ill, you don’t have to make a separate claim under the special rules.
 Instead, contact the Personal Independence Payment helpline or write to the address on your award letter and ask for the award to be upgraded.